Li-Tian/neo/Documentation/articles/neo_vm.md

 ## 1. Contrant

-The constant part instructions mainly complete the function of pushing constants or arrays into the `EvaluationStack`.
+The constant instructions mainly complete the function of pushing constants or arrays into the `EvaluationStack`.

 ### PUSH0